In the previous article (Part 1

 find what you need much faster.

-The literature review aims:
+The literature review purposes:

 - To summarize and evaluate the existing knowledge on a particular topic (Basic LR)